-As a result of the above noted credit support instrument (the Guarantee), interest rates on debt instruments issued by the Company are likely to be lower.
+As a result of the above-noted credit support instrument (the Guarantee), interest rates on debt instruments issued by the Company are likely to be lower.
 Therefore, effective May 2012, the Company entered into a Debt Compensation Agreement (the Agreement) with ABB Ltd. The Agreement specifies that as long as the debt remains outstanding, the Company shall pay a fee to ABB Ltd as compensation for the benefit arising to the Company from the lower interest rates and reduced interest expense in respect to each Debt Instrument.
-For the year ended December 31, 2021, the Company's expense under the Agreement was \$13.6 million (2020: \$25.2 million), reported in "Other (income)/expense, net" in the Statements of Income.
-As of December 31, 2021, \$3.4 million (2020: \$5.3 million) of this expense was due to the Guarantor and reported in "Accounts payable - affiliated companies."
-In 2021, the total fee of \$13.6 million (2020: \$25.2 million) was re-charged to another ABB Group company and the corresponding income is reported in "Other (income)/expense, net" in the Statements of Income.
+For the year ended December 31, 2022, the Company's expense under the Agreement was \$9.2 million (2021: \$13.6 million), reported in "Other (income)/expense, net" in the Statements of Income.
+As of December 31, 2022, \$1.7 million (2021: \$3.4 million) of this expense was due to the Guarantor and reported in "Accounts payable - affiliated companies."
+In 2022, the total fee of \$9.2 million (2021: \$13.6 million) was re-charged to another ABB Group company and the corresponding income was reported in "Other (income)/expense, net" in the Statements of Income.

 The Company is a designated issuer under the ABB Group's Euro Medium Term Note program that allows the issuance of up to the equivalent of USD 8 billion in certain debt instruments.
 The terms of the program do not obligate any third party to extend credit to the Company and the terms and possibility of issuing any debt under the program are determined with respect to, and as of the date of issuance of, each debt instrument.
-No notes were issued by the Company under the program in 2021 or 2020.
+No notes were issued by the Company under the program in 2022 or 2021.

-The Company has evaluated subsequent events up to the close of business on April 8, 2022, the date of issuance of these financial statements.
+The Company has evaluated subsequent events up to the close of business on April 14, 2023, the date of issuance of these financial statements.

-Summary of Significant Accounting Policies
+Note 2 Summary of Significant Accounting Policies